 The Commercetools Marketplace is divided into topics so that users can easily find what they want, including the accelerator, core technologies, optimization, and release management.
 The Commercetools platform most likely is not built-in with all the features needed for your eCommerce store to operate smoothly.
 Therefore, adding extra functionality through apps and integrations is significantly important.

 The majority of the apps on Commercetools Marketplace are free to install.
 However, depending on the app developers, it might charge a monthly fee or premium subscription in order to use its advanced attributes.

 Shopify App Store contains over 1,200 apps, both free and premium, for areas of business such as email marketing, shipping, or social media advertising.
 The Shopify options are considerably polished and free to install within a few clicks.
 With so many choices of apps, users should check the star ratings or user reviews before downloading anything to avoid wasting time on unnecessary apps.

 Payment processors are an important part of online businesses as it enables stores to accept online payments and make online shopping possible.
-Fortunately, both Commercetools and Shopify make it easy to connect stores with a payment processor in just a few clicks.
+Fortunately, Commercetools and Shopify make connecting stores with a payment processor easy in just a few clicks.

 Commercetools has the most popular payment gateways offered on their Marketplace for users to download.
 With these options, retailers can take payment from whatever payment methods (credit card, debit card, direct payment, etc) and anywhere in the world.